Manishearth/manishearth.github.io/source/_posts/2019-10-09-on-voting-systems.markdown

 It's really fun, you get to learn about the inner workings of voting systems, and you get to meet a lot of people!

-{% img center caption /images/post/polls/nancy.jpeg 700 "precocious kid" "We had a cool kid come in and [more or less do this][nancy] at one point." %}
+{% img center caption /images/post/polls/nancy.jpeg 700 We had a cool kid come in and [more or less do this][nancy] at one point. %}

  [nancy]: https://twitter.com/ManishEarth/status/1060052694772011008